drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

 ![alt text](https://github.com/drewhamiltonasdf/machine-shop-2020/blob/main/_equipment-docs/_sharp-LMV-42/_manuals-info-etc/climb-milling.JPG?raw=true)

-The direction of the spindle will always be clockwise &nbsp;
+The direction of the spindle will always be clockwise looking down onto the workpiece unless you are doing something really bonkers with a left-hand tool.

+ &nbsp;
  &nbsp;